Oipipa/phynjo/README.md

 default to zero so I can partially evaluate an expression easily.
 In most cases I pass a complete environment anyway.

 What I do not implement os symbolic integration, pattern-based trig simplification, `sqrt`, piecewise functions.
-For the examples I care about—double pendulum, spring–mass, rigid body in spherical coordinates— plain algebraic differentiation is enough.
+For the examples I care about; double pendulum, spring–mass, rigid body in spherical coordinates— plain algebraic differentiation is enough.

 The payoff shows up in `Physics.Lagrangian`.
 There I build expressions for kinetic and potential energies, give them to `deriv` twice, simplify, and out drops an explicit update rule that I convert into a `NumericRule`.
 I can tweak the symbolic Lagrangian and immediately get a new simulator.